Do you own a home in Sydney and wonder how much it will cost to renovate your old bathroom?

 - Rubbish removal

-A structural renovation strips your bathroom down to its studs and includes repositioning fixtures, new pipes and new tiles.
+A structural renovation strips your bathroom down to its studs in a complete overhaul and includes repositioning fixtures, new pipes and new tiles.
 In this instance, you’d be looking upwards of $30,000.
-Be aware of how much you’ll need to spend on this kind of job in Australia.
-A luxury bathroom renovation costs $40,000 or more.
+Be aware of how much you’ll need to spend on this kind of bathroom renovation job in Australia.
+A luxury bathroom renovation usually costs $40,000 or more.
 A budget in this range or higher can get you fancier fittings – including intricate mosaic designs, floor heating, elaborate lighting, frameless shower screens, freestanding bathtubs and premium tiles.
 Some of the things involved may include:

 - Floor levelling